GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 ### Naming

 We are intentionally not supporting random prefix/suffixes for names, as that is an antipattern typically only used in development.
-It does not map to our customer's actual production usage, who always adopt a fixed naming convention.
+It does not map to our customer's actual production usage, where they always adopt a fixed naming convention.

 What is implemented here is a fairly common convention, composed of tokens ordered by relative importance: